 Prints additional information involved in the mapping and should only be used for debugging purposes.

 valido=vlist

-vlist is a comma-separated list of vo names that are acceptable.
-If not specified, all vo's are accepted.
-Otherwise, failure is returned if the vo is not in the list of vo's.
+vlist is a comma-separated list of VO names that are acceptable.
+If not specified, all virtual organizations are accepted.
+Otherwise, failure is returned if the VO is not in the list.

 vo2grp=gspec